 Pajamas & Sleepers

 For bed I have 5 sleepers and prefer to stick to organic cotton since it’s in close contact with her skin for so much of the day.
 We get some of these secondhand and I also really like the ones from Pact , Parade and L’ovedbaby.
-I haven’t tried them yet, but Finn & Emma and Nest Designs also have some really cute organic sleepers and pjs.
+Then we also use a sleep sack from Nest Designs.

 After 6+ years of doing a capsule wardrobe my biggest lesson is that it is an ongoing learning process – every capsule you can learn from what did and didn’t work and use that knowledge for the next one.
 So I definitely don’t expect this wardrobe to work out perfectly and since it’s the first one I’m sure there will be a lot to learn.